arunsupe/ublock-filters/Readme.md

 # ublock Obnoxiousness Filter
+Are you getting more Trump or Taylor in your digital life than you care for?
 Ever open your news feed to find the same celebrity drama, political scandals, or clickbait headlines dominating the space? [uBlock Origin](https://github.com/gorhill/uBlock), the powerful ad blocker, can be your secret weapon for filtering out more than just ads!

 Many news sources prioritize clicks over substance, bombarding us with celebrity gossip, manufactured outrage, and clickbait.
 This constant barrage can be overwhelming and detract from valuable information.

 [uBlock Origin](https://github.com/gorhill/uBlock), historically used to filter out advertisements, can be equally effective in removing these attention-grabbing distractions.
 (I am sure this idea is not new, but I have not found any active implementations of it).

 This repository pilots the idea with a small, curated list of uBlock Origin [filters](https://raw.githubusercontent.com/arunsupe/ublock-filters/main/ublock-filters.txt) designed to remove some of these online annoyances.
-More importantly, it shows how easy it is to write these filters for yourselves.
-I hope you find use for this idea.
+This is still an experiment.
+I want to make a useful list, without hurting performance.
+Not sure I have succeeded yet. **Viewer discretion adviced**.

 ## Key Benefits: